oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ([Table 3-2](#table-3-2-type-options)) from FieldOptions.
 #### Field Multiplicity
 Fields may be defined to have multiple values of the same type.
-Expansion converts each field that can have more than one value to an explicit ArrayOf type.
-The minimum and maximum cardinality (minc and maxc) field options ([Table 3-5](#table-3-5-field-options)) are moved from FieldOptions to the minimum and maximum length (minv and maxv) TypeOptions of the new ArrayOf type.
+Expansion converts each field that can have more than one value to a separate ArrayOf type.
+The minimum and maximum cardinality (minc and maxc) FieldOptions ([Table 3-5](#table-3-5-field-options)) are moved from FieldOptions to the minimum and maximum size (minv and maxv) TypeOptions of the new ArrayOf type.
 The only exception is that if minc is 0 (field is optional), it remains in FieldOptions and the new ArrayOf type defaults to a minimum length of 1.

+Example:

+    Roster = Record {
+        1 org_name String,
+        2 members  Member[0..*]               # Optional and repeated: minc=0, maxc=0
+    }

+Expansion replaces this with:

+    Roster = Record {
+        1 org_name String,
+        2 members  Roster$members optional    # Optional: minc=0, maxc=1
+    }
+    Roster$members = ArrayOf(Member)          # Tool-generated array with size [1..*]: minv=1, maxv=0

+If Roster should have an empty array when there are no members, it must be defined explicitly without using the multiplicity optimization:

+    Roster = Record {
+        1 org_name String,
+        2 members  Members                    # Required: minc = 1, maxc = 1
+    }
+    Members = ArrayOf(Member)[0..*]           # Explicit array definition: minv = 0, maxv = 0

 #### Derived Enumerations
 An Enumerated type defined with the *enum* option has fields copied from the type referenced by BaseType instead of listed in the definition.